thwoghks9808/android-project-balade/README.md

 this application was created for my final team project on 3 month education course.
-connection to server was done with Retrofit2 so if someone is willing to use this code, got to be careful on connection part
+I was responsible for Android Delvelopment so server is not included in this repository connection to server was done with Retrofit2 so if someone is willing to use this code, got to be careful on connection part